developer0hye/2019_Kwangwoon_Univ_CE_DS_Project_1/README.md

 This memo includes some changes to help your project.

-+) if you find some error or any issues, feel free to upload the issue on this repository or contact by eamil.
++) if you find some error or any issues, feel free to upload the issue on this repository or contact by email.

 robotmanyh@naver.com